oneNutW0nder/CatTails/README.md

     - CatTails will send you the output of a command (if there is any)
       and let you know if your command completed successfully.
 - **Customized HELLO***
-    - I am leaving the implementation of the HELLO messages up the person       writing the bot/c2 to allow flexibility
+    - I am leaving the implementation of the HELLO messages up the person writing the bot/c2 to allow flexibility.
+      However, there is a function for creating HELLO messages if you choose to use it.
+The parsing will be left up to the implementation.

 (*) Work in progress
 (x) Completed